joakim/iota-uri-scheme/README.md

   License: CC-BY-SA-4.0
 ```

-This is an "improvement proposal" for IOTA based on [BIP21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) for Bitcoin.
+This is a proposal for IOTA, based on [BIP21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) for Bitcoin.

 ## Abstract